eclipse-tractusx/demand-capacity-mgmt/docs/Local Development Install.md

 This guide assumes the following prerequisites are true.
 It was built considering an updated windows build with docker running, but will try to provide general instructions.

   - Basic coding knowledge
   - Basic Docker/Kubernetes knowledge
+  - JDK 17 ( or Higher)
+  - Maven 'Spring Boot is compatible with Apache Maven 3.5 or above'
   - Git/Github Desktop
   - NodeJS installed
   - Yarn installed
   - Docker Desktop

 ## Guide: